+ + +

 Please scroll to the bottom for the alphabetical hyperlinked titles

-of all admonishments posted (there are four so far).
+of all admonishments posted (there are seven so far).

 Sometimes Catholics have to admonish another person.
 However, members of the Church are not to behave like Catholic fundamentalists (CFs) when doing so, about whom you may read here.
 Instead, there are rules to follow.
 For instance, a Catholic does not need to admonish for minor (venial) sins.
 He also must leave private sins alone --- even if they’re major (mortal) --- unless the one who sins invites him to become involved.
 The only exception would be if the private sin could grievously harm another.
 E.g., if the private sin involved a profession of heresy, or a plot to murder someone.
 Similarly, a Catholic must never admonish a cleric or reveal his sin unless it is a matter of heresy or could otherwise grievously injure another.
 In any case, he must be sure of his facts.
-He cannot assume that the objectively mortal matter of a sin exists without personal eyewitness certainty, or without the reliable & consistent eyewitness testimony of other Catholics.
+He cannot assume that the objectively mortal matter of a sin exists without personal eyewitness certainty, or without the reliable & consistent eyewitness testimony of other adequate persons, whether they be Catholic or not (although, it is preferrable they be Catholic, if this is reasonably possible).
+If the individual is someone freely in the public eye, however relatively unknown --- or someone who is unreachable, whether on purpose or through happenstance --- the adomishment can be done, as necessary, without actual communication with the individual.
+This can occur, especially during our times of the Great Apostasy.
+Otherwise, real Catholics must try to talk to him or her.
 Then, when it comes to admonishment itself, he must be gracious and not needlessly harsh.
-He must give the accused every chance to defend himself.
+He must give the accused every chance to defend his or her self justly & fully.
 Given that this cannot be done logically --- and that the sinner is both Catholic and unrepentant --- he must gather, if possible, at least one or two more Catholics to be involved.
+(Plainly, this as well will very often be difficult or impossible nowadays.)
 They, too, must witness a further admonishment of the sinner.
 At that point if the sinful Catholic is still impenitent, they would turn the matter over to a parish priest.
 This is described in brief by Jesus in Matthew 18:15-17.
 Details regarding proper admonishment can be gleaned in the link mentioned above about CFs, along with much other information.
 Similar details can be gleaned from here, and here, which are about CFs, also.

 I have therefore followed these rules when it comes to admonishment.
 Granted, in earlier years I was not as knowledgeable.
 Nonetheless, because of my caution, I ended up doing the right thing, regardless.
 Each of the admonishments below, thus far, involves the sins of heresy or schism.
 In such situations, the Church normally gives the transgressor at least six months to come clean and renounce his sin after the first official admonishment.
 If he remains obstinate, then a second admonishment follows and he is usually excommunicated from the Catholic Church.
 Notwithstanding, I am not a priest, bishop or pope.
 Ergo, I do not claim to have spiritual authority over these souls or over other Catholics; I cannot punish or make official pronouncements.
 What’s more, this is the Great Apostasy (about which you may learn here), when, to the best of my ability to know, there are no licit & valid clergy to be found anywhere in the world.
 Consequently, things are not normal.
 If the sin of the transgressor involves a deeper dogma or certain kinds of schism, then I cannot command other Catholics to avoid them religiously or pretend that they are certainly excommunicated.
 I cannot because I do not have jurisdictional authority to do so.
 All I can do is warn the transgressor of the serious sin in which he is involved, and warn other Catholics of the danger that this transgressor holds for them.
 Nevertheless, if the sin of the transgressor involves a common dogma or a schism other than the ones already mentioned, then the Church’s Canon Law automatically excommunicates them.
-In which case, I can inform the transgressor that he is outside the Catholic Church due to his grievous sin, and I can inform other Catholics that they should have nothing religious to do with this transgressor since he is no longer (or never was, as the case might be) Roman Catholic.
+(You may find the proof for automatic excommunications here.
+It does not require any formal declaration from jurisdictional authority to operate.)
+In which case, I can inform the transgressor, either privately or publicly --- or both --- that he is outside the Roman Catholic Church Body of Jesus Christ due to his grievous sin, and I can inform other Catholics that they should have nothing religious to do with this transgressor since he is no longer (or never was, as the case might be) Roman Catholic.
 Further information involving the individual cases is given as necessary.
 You will find this information when you go to a selected link below the next paragraph.

 + + +